FilipThorn/nf_mito-mania/README.md

 # nf_mito-mania
-Nextflow pipeline that assembles mitochondria scaffolds using mitobim and checked scaffold by mapping reads to it using bra mem and calls variants in freebayes for a consensus sequence.
+Nextflow pipeline that assembles mitochondria scaffolds using MITObim, checks the scaffold by mapping reads to it using bwa mem, and calling variants in freebayes to obtain a consensus sequence.

 ## Workflow